 - Disassembly and sorting: Manual or robotic separation of batteries (highly flammable), screens, and plastic casings.

-| Electronic Component | Golden Concentration | Estimated Market Value |
+| Electronic Component | Gold Concentration | Estimated Market Value |

 |---|---|---|

-| Ceramic CPU (e.g., old Pentiums) | Very High | Up to €50-80 per kg |
+| Ceramic CPUs (e.g., old Pentiums) | Very High | Up to €50–80 per kg |

-| RAM (gold-plated contacts) | High | Approximately €20-30 per kg |
+| RAM (gold contacts) | High | Approximately €20–30 per kg |

 | PC / Server Motherboards | Media | Approximately €5–15 per kg |

-| Home appliance data sheets (TV, radio) | Low | Less than €2 per kg |
+| Electronic appliance boards (TV, radio) | Low | Less than €2 per kg |

-Legal and health risks of DIY
+Legal and Health Risks of DIY

 Secure monetization strategies